A helpful list of hygiene-boosting interdental cleaners you can easily add to your dental care routine

 As your local San Diego dentist, we put together this list of four of the best interdental cleaners you can use to fight plaque, control gingivitis, and keep your smile healthy.

-So without further ado, let’s get cleaning!
+So without further ado, let’s get deep cleaning scaling and root planing!

 1. Water Flossers